Bullying Counseling – Proactive Therapy and Intervention- McDonough Therapists and Counselors

 Bullying is the verbal and physical action intended to humiliate, disconcert or harm another owing to a perceived or exaggerated weakness in a target individual.
 It is a consistent and persistent experience that most commonly occurs in schools.
 Bullying tactics can be overt or subtle.
 It can have racial and prejudicial or sexist tones.
 It can be inflicted in childhood and adulthood and whether acute or prolonged, being bullied can have serious emotional, psychological and health consequences for the victim and for the bully.
 To manage the occurrence and the impact of bullying, counseling from an experienced and knowledgeable therapist, can provide the tools, resources and strategies to best cope with the aftermath.

 What is Bullying?

 Adults are also bullied in many different forms.
-In the workplace, sexual harassment, threats of job loss, and abuse of power in positions of authority are major occurrences.
-It leaves people feeling cornered, stripped of their dignity, and unable to determine which direction to take to manage their situation.
+In the workplace, sexual harassment, threats of job loss, and abusive of power in positions of authority are major occurrences.
+It leaves people feeling cornered, stripped of their dignity and unable to determine which direction to take to manage their situation.